Shoes on the Danube Bank Embankment

-Shoes on the Danube Embankment Budapest: On the banks of the Danube sit sixty pairs of old-fashioned shoes
+Shoes on the Danube Bank Embankment: On the banks of the Danube sit sixty pairs of old-fashioned shoes

-The “Shoes on the Danube Embankment” monument is honors the Jewish victims that were shot into the Danube by the Arrow Cross militiamen in Budapest, 1944-1945.
+The “Shoes on the Danube Bank Embankment” monument honours the Jewish victims that were shot into the Danube by the Arrow Cross militiamen in Budapest, 1944-1945.

 This world-famous composition was created by Gyula Pauer and Can Togay, is a memorial on the bank of the Danube in Budapest, which comprises 60 pairs of metal shoes set in concrete on the Danube embankment, was set up in the year 2005.
 It commemorates the Hungarian Jewish victims of the killings committed by the Arrow Cross militiamen, the pro-German, anti-Semitic, national socialist party members of Hungary in 1944-1945.